joeberkovitz/qgis-nautical/index.md

 - **Sample chart layouts**.
 A set of sample project layouts is ready-made for duplication in 11x17 landscape and portrait.
-Each layout has a map, title, scale bar, legend and lat/long grid.
+Each layout has a map, title, scale bar, and lat/long grid.

 **[Download NOAA-Template.qgz](NOAA-Template.qgz)**